zhongweijie95/klipper/docs/CONTRIBUTING.md

    Commit messages should follow the
    [preferred format](#format-of-commit-messages).

+   Commits must not have a merge conflict.
+New additions to the Klipper master branch are always done via a "rebase" or "squash and rebase".
+It is generally not necessary for submitters to re-merge their submission on every update to the Klipper master repository.
+   However, if there is a merge conflict, then submitters are recommended to use `git rebase` to address the conflict.

    Each commit should address a single high-level change.
 Large changes should be broken up into multiple independent commits.
 Each